nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 # 1. Overview <a id="1-overview"></a>
 Welcome to the Wishful Shrinking User Guide!
-In this section, you will be given an overview of what Wishful Shrinking is about and what you can get out of reading this document.
+In this section, you will be given an overview of what Wishful Shrinking is about and what you can get out of reading this document. <br><br>

 ## 1.1 Introduction <a id="11-introduction"></a>